-Following appointment of the liquidator it is likely that in most cases the distribution of cash will be made to the shareholders within approximately four weeks, although this does depend on the time it takes HMRC to reply confirming no amounts are owed.
+Following appointment of the liquidator it is likely that in most cases the distribution of cash will be made to the shareholders within approximately six to eight weeks, but this does depend on the time it takes HMRC to reply confirming no amounts are owed.
 The liquidation will normally be closed within six months from appointment and the company will be formally dissolved at Companies House after three months of the case being closed.

 For more information on SJD Insolvency Services, please call Philip Beck on 01442 275794 or email firstname.lastname@example.org.